"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "Okay… that's weird.
 But what does that have to do with this Grace Kingsley?"
 Amanda asked, confused.

-"Grace Kingsley is Cassidy's mother, and a senior member of Latnok.
+"Grace Kingsley," Jessie answered an edge in her voice, "Is Cassidy's mother, and a senior member of Latnok.
 Apparently she's also Kyle's biological mother.
 That means Cassidy and Kyle are –"

 "Brothers," Amanda finished, "But so what does it all mean?"

-"It means the man who killed Sarah and the people responsible for putting Kyle through hell, is Kyle's real family," Jessi snapped.
+"It means that the man who killed Sarah and the people responsible for putting Kyle through hell, are Kyle's biological family," Jessi snapped.

 "Whoa.
 What?!
-Cassidy killed your mother?!
-And what do you mean?
-What have they done to Kyle?"
+What do you mean?
+Who's Sarah?
+And what have they done to Kyle?"

 "Kyle," Jessi mused, biting her lip and ignoring Amanda's question, "I wonder where he is.
 He should be done by now."